 Briana & Chamere

-- 10 oz Kiolbassa Smoked Meats Dry Cured Hickory Bacon (7 slices, or half of a package)
+- 10 ounces Kiolbassa Smoked Meats Dry Cured Hickory Bacon (7 slices, or half of a package)

 - 20 links Kiolbassa Smoked Meats Maple Breakfast Sausage